 My father is a self taught calligrapher.
 He taught me the rudiments of italics and other hands after a teacher complained about my handwriting.
-I continued to practice italics at an amateur level for years, obsessively repeating my shaky upright alphabet on large-square graph paper – and trying to distinguish myself from my father’s brand, which was tiny, perfect slanted italic on green-tinted computer coding forms, and later tiny copperplate on colored card.
-I never really leveled up beyond my one alphabet, though I taught it to other people, notably in an ESP summer class, after which one of my friends proved able to forge my writing.
-(I’m not naming names, but he has since worked in positions of responsibility in the securities industry.)
+I continued to practice italics at an amateur level for years, practicing my shaky upright alphabet on large-square graph paper – and trying to distinguish myself from my father’s brand, which was tiny, perfect slanted italic on green-tinted computer coding forms, and later tiny copperplate on colored card.
+I never went much beyond my one alphabet, though I taught it to other people, notably in an ESP summer class, in one of my friends learned to forge my writing.
+(I’m not naming names, but he has worked in positions of responsibility in the securities industry.)

 The hand of the day was modern calligraphy, the characteristic display style of the 2010s, the hipster anti-font font, ubiquitous in logos, signs, cards, bullet journals.
 Meghan Markle most likely used it when she was doing professional lettering.
 My former officemate C does a very nice modern hand.
 Modern calligraphy is everywhere, the tutor said: “It seems to meet a need people have for craftsmanship, using the right tools, application and repetition to create something beautiful.”

 The other participants were accomplished at what the art people call mark making.
 Several had taken previous seminars with the same teacher, some were artists and art instructors, and one was a dentist.
 The tutor said one of the benefits of handwriting instruction for children is to develop fine motor control needed by dentists and surgeons (and veterinarians and machinists and watchmakers and acupuncturists and tailors).
 Indeed, there is a 2009 national handwriting strategy.